ocaml/ocaml.org/data/tutorials/guides/0tt_02_file_manipulation.md

 You can check if a file or directory exists using the `Sys.file_exists` function.
-This function takes a filename or a directory name as an argument and returns a boolean indicating whether the file or directory exists.
+This function takes a filename or a directory name as an argument and returns a Boolean, indicating whether the file or directory exists.

 ```ocaml
 if Sys.file_exists "file.txt" then